livekit/components-js/packages/react/etc/components-react.api.md

 // Warnings were encountered during analysis:
 //
-// src/components/controls/ClearPinButton.tsx:10:61 - (ae-forgotten-export) The symbol "LKComponentAttributes" needs to be exported by the entry point index.d.ts
 // src/context/layout-context.ts:10:3 - (ae-forgotten-export) The symbol "PinContextType" needs to be exported by the entry point index.d.ts
 // src/context/layout-context.ts:11:3 - (ae-forgotten-export) The symbol "ChatContextType" needs to be exported by the entry point index.d.ts